-A property owner who invites customers onto her property has a duty to keep the premises safe.
+A property owner who invites customers onto their property has a duty to keep the premises safe.
 Atlanta negligent security lawyer Terrence R. Bethune has been litigating premises liability cases since 1997.
-If you have been injured because of a property owner’s failure to provide adequate security, The Bethune Law Firm can help.
+If you have been injured because of a property owner’s inadequate security, a liability lawyer in Atlanta at The Bethune Law Firm can help.

 THE NUMBER OF AGGRAVATED ASSAULTS INCREASED IN 2012

 According to the Atlanta Police Department, there were more than 3,500 aggravated assaults in Atlanta in 2012, an increase of one percent over 2011.
 Although the number of other crimes was down, there were still more than 6,000 burglaries in 2012.
 A person injured on the property of another person by the criminal act of a third party may have a right to seek compensation for those injuries.

 A person injured as a result of criminal activity on the property of a business owner may be able to file a premises liability case to seek compensation from the business owner.
 This is because Georgia law requires that business owners keep their premises safe from foreseeable dangers.

 To win a general premises liability case, the plaintiff must prove four elements by a preponderance of the evidence:

 - There was a dangerous condition on the property;

 - The premises owner knew or should have known of the condition;

 - The owner did not fix the dangerous condition; and